bsdmy2005/event-quote-portal/prompts/project-setup/auth-setup-updated.md

 ```

-Use this guide to setup the auth for this project.
+Use this guide to setup the auth for this project. i work on windows make sure to use powershell commands.

 It uses Clerk for authentication.